gottacatchenall/ms_sampling_effort/manuscript.md

 place and time.
 Although there is no shortage of debate as to the processes the govern the general shape of this distribution, across communities the abundance distribution can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe].
-Note on due diligence of testing the case where the abundance distribution is derived from Yodzis-Innes $Z^{(T_i-1)}$ where $T_i$ is the trophic level of species $i$.
-It turns out the same.
-Controversies around theory of species abundance distributions aside, the practical consequence of skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events, which is observing two species of low relative biomass.
-This "neutrally forbidden link" [@Canard2012EmeStr] does not consider that there may be a positive association between observing species together because of their interaction [@Cazelles2016TheSpe], which we'll explore in the next subsection.
+Note that in addition to the log-normal distribution, we also tested the case where the abundance distribution is derived from Yodzis-Innes $Z^{(T_i-1)}$ where $T_i$ is the trophic level of species $i$, which yields the same qualitative behavior.
+Controversies around the theory of species abundance distributions aside, the practical consequence of skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events, which is observing two species of low relative biomass.
+However, this "neutrally forbidden link" [@Canard2012EmeStr] does not consider that there may be a positive association between observing species together because of their interaction [@Cazelles2016TheSpe], which we'll explore in the next subsection.

 For each ecological network $A$ with $S$ species, we simulate abundances from
 $N$ independent draws from a standard-log-normal distribution.
 For each true interaction $A_{ij} = 1$ we estimate the probability of observing both species
 $i$ and $j$ at given place and time by simulating a distribution of $n$ individual observations, where the species observed at the $n$-th observation is drawn from the generated log-normal distribution of abundances.

-For each pair of species $(i,j)$, if both $i$ and $j$ are observed within the
-$n$ observations, the interaction is tallied as a true positive if $A_{ij}=1$ and a false positive otherwise.
-Similarly, if only one of $i$ and $j$ are observed---_but not both_---in these $n$ observations, but $A_{ij}=1$, this is counted as a false-negative, and a true-negative otherwise. @fig:totalobs shows this model applied to 243 food-webs from the Mangal database on the right, and niche model [@Williams2000SimRul] across varying levels of species richness on the left.
+For each pair of species $(i,j)$, if both $i$ and $j$ are observed within the $n$ observations, the interaction is tallied as a true positive if $A_{ij}=1$ and a false positive otherwise.
+Similarly, if only one of $i$ and $j$ are observed---_but not both_---in these $n$ observations, but $A_{ij}=1$, this is counted as a false-negative, and a true-negative otherwise.

+@fig:totalobs (a) shows this model of observation applied to networks generated using the niche model [@Williams2000SimRul] across varying levels of species richness, and in (b) applied to 243 food-webs from the Mangal database.
 For all niche model simulations in this manuscript, the number of interactions is drawn from the fleixble-links model fit to Mangal data, [@MacDonald2020RevLin] equivalent to drawing the number of interactions $L \sim
 \text{BetaBinomial}(S^2-S+1, \mu \phi, (1-\mu)\phi)$, [where the MAP estimate of
-$\mu = 0.086$ and $\phi =24.3$; @MacDonald2020RevLin]
+$\mu = 0.086$ and $\phi =24.3$; @MacDonald2020RevLin] All simulations were done

-All simulations were done with 500 replicates of per unique number of observations $s$, and analyses presented here are done in Julia v1.6 [@Bezanson2015JulFre] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.4 [@Banville2021ManJl; ZENODO LINK TK].
+with 500 replicates of per unique number of observations $s$, and analyses presented here are done in Julia v1.6 [@Bezanson2015JulFre] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.4 [@Banville2021ManJl; ZENODO LINK TK].
 Note that the empirical data also is, due to the phenomena described here, very likely to _already_ have many false negatives, which is why we are interested in prediction of networks in the first place---we'll revisit this in the final section.

 ![A and B: False negative rate (y-axis) as a function of total sampling effort (x-axis) and network size, computed using the method described above.
 For a this